 Ramadan – the holy month of fasting for Muslims worldwide – is approaching.
 This is a month of religious devotion, charity and remembrance of those less fortunate than ourselves.
 Muslims abstain from eating and drinking (amongst other activities) during daylight hours in remembrance of the poor.
 For many of us, no matter hungry you feel, you know you will eat at sunset.
 Yet imagine not having anything to break your fast with.
 Imagine every day being a constant struggle.
 Many people – Muslim and non-Muslim – around the world are suffering due to poverty, natural disaster, war, persecution and much more.
 In your very home town, there may be those who go to work hungry, having fed their children but gone hungry themselves as there’s not enough food to go around.
 You may switch on the TV and thousands of miles away you may see starving refugees fleeing war.
 People carry on suffering and aid donations are all the more essential, both locally and internationally.
 Additionally, there are various Muslim (and non-Muslim) groups who continue to be persecuted, discriminated against and even killed.
-Whether victims of war or persecuted religious minorities, many face difficulty in finding safe shelter and in practising their religion.
+Whether victims of war, immense poverty or persecuted as religious, cultural and/or ethnic minorities, many face difficulty in finding safe shelter, practising their religion or simply surviving one day to the next.

 So whilst Ramadan starts and we wish fellow Muslims “Ramadan Mubarak” (Happy Ramadan), let’s remember the following people and causes (in no particular order) and call one another to action.